The Economic Development Administration

 Investment Programs

-Economic Adjustment
+Economic Adjustment Assistance

 Local Technical Assistance

-The Technical Assistance Program helps fill the knowledge and information gaps that may prevent leaders in the public and nonprofit sectors in distressed areas from making optimal decisions on local economic development issues.
+Helps fill the knowledge and information gaps that may prevent leaders in the public and nonprofit sectors in distressed areas from making optimal decisions on local economic development issues.

 Planning